Fire District Staff

 Chief Capo joined Estes Valley in October 2017.
 He lives in Estes Park with his wife, Kristie, and two children.

 Nate entered the fire service in 2002 as a volunteer with Low Moor Volunteer Fire Department and then Bettendorf Fire Department.
 He took a full-time position with the Davenport Fire Department in 2005 where he served as a Fire/Medic and Engineer.
-Nate moved to Estes Park Colorado in 2016 and worked as a Fire/Medic for Mountain View Fire Protection District while volunteering for the EVFPD.
-He obtained an A.A.S in E.M.S from the Eastern Iowa College Consortium and he is a certified ICC Fire Inspector.
+Inspector Mutzl moved to Estes Park Colorado in 2016 and worked as a Fire/Medic for Mountain View Fire Protection District while volunteering for Estes Valley FIre.
+He obtained an A.A.S in E.M.S from the Eastern Iowa College Consortium and he is a certified ICC Fire Inspector II.

 Nate joined Estes Valley full time in May 2018.
 He lives in Estes Park with his wife, Shelby.